 Translating what works in the lab to working in the field

-For almost a century, synthetic crop protection and fertilizer products have provided farmers with productivity, consistency and peace of mind, enabling them to meet growing demand from the global population.
+For almost a century, synthetic crop protection and fertiliser products have provided farmers with productivity, consistency and peace of mind, enabling them to meet growing demand from the global population.
 At the same time, farmers have faced a range of factors beyond their control, from weather and soil conditions to the organic makeup and balance of the billions of naturally occurring microbes present in any given soil sample.
-Today, thanks to new innovations, they are increasingly looking to microbes as a way to help boost plant growth, increase resistance to drought, increase yields, address environmental concerns and reduce their reliance on synthetic fertilizers and pesticides.
+Today, thanks to new innovations, they are increasingly looking to microbes as a way to help boost plant growth, increase resistance to drought, increase yields, address environmental concerns and reduce their reliance on synthetic fertilisers and pesticides.

 Biological products have come to market with high hopes, performing well in controlled labs and greenhouses, and backed by years of research and small farm trials.
-But the in-field experience often proves to be much different as the products face the usual variables present in actual large scale farm operations -- temperature, precipitation and soil type, among others.
+But the in-field experience often proves to be much different as the products face the usual variables present in actual large-scale farm operations -- temperature, precipitation and soil type, among others.
 No surprise then that their results in the past have been inconsistent, leaving farmers skeptical about the ability of biologicals to perform as needed on their farms.

 Despite this, the biologicals segment is growing.
 New innovations, supported by decades of research, and a growing demand for sustainable products, means that there are options available today that will help both farmers and the environment.
-Biologicals hold the potential to revolutionize the way we look at agriculture -- by making productivity and sustainability practices work hand in hand rather than at odds with each other -- and are predicted to soon become widely accepted as practical and standard on-farm solutions.
+Biologicals hold the potential to revolutionise the way we look at agriculture -- by making productivity and sustainability practices work hand in hand rather than at odds with each other -- and are predicted to soon become widely accepted as practical and standard on-farm solutions.

 The case for Envita: N all season long

-One innovation in particular is creating considerable excitement.
+One innovation, in particular, is creating considerable excitement.
 Naturally occurring N-fixing bacterial microbes have long existed in legumes like soybean crops, and more recent research has been conducted to isolate and improve the selective bacterial microbe that fixes N in non-legume crops, including corn.

 Decades of extensive research and in-field test trials have focused on the N-fixing microbe Gluconacetobacter diazotrophicus, or ‘Gd’ for short.
-Gd, now known commercially as Envita, is a naturally occurring, food-grade bacteria originally discovered and isolated from sugarcane in 1988 by Dr. Ted Cocking of the University of Nottingham.
+Gd, now known commercially as Envita, is a naturally-occurring, food-grade bacteria originally discovered and isolated from sugarcane in 1988 by Dr. Ted Cocking of the University of Nottingham.
 Since then, exhaustive studies and field trials have been conducted to confirm that the N-fixing microbe has the ability to quickly colonize cells, initially in the germinated seed and then into every cell of the plant as it grows -- from roots through foliage -- where it continually fixes N all season long.